Spurgeons

 Spurgeons is a large national children's charity in the United Kingdom, working with vulnerable families, children and young people.
 It is based in Rushden, with several offices in the UK, and is a registered charity.

 Spurgeons currently delivers more than 81 projects reaching over 37,000 children and 78,000 parents or carers every year.
-It aims to find long-lasting solutions to the challenges they face – including poverty, abuse problems, offending, and other social issues.

-The Christian charity works in partnership with local authorities, churches, charitable foundations and other supporters to bring about lasting change.
+The Christian charity works in partnership with local authorities, churches, charitable foundations and other supporters.

 History of Stockwell Orphanage 1867 to Spurgeons 2005

 Spurgeons was founded in 1867 by Charles Haddon Spurgeon. as Stockwell Orphanage - due to its location.

 The inspiration for starting an orphanage came from a visit with George Muller. and then spurred on by a donation of £20,000 by Anne Hillyard.
 However, it wasn't this £20,000 that was used to fund the beginning of the orphanage.
 Spurgeon records in the 1876 publicationThe Metropolitan Tabernacle.
 Its History and Works that the gift was railway debentures and a 'financial panic' meant that they couldn't be realised.
 Spurgeon then records that others gave to allow the land to be bought and houses to be built.

 This involvement of individuals in the Orphanage continued throughout Spurgeon's life.
 In each monthly Sword and Trowel he recorded the gifts given.
 In the issue of December 1889 Spurgeon records that between October 15 and November 14 158 separate individuals, 275 collectors and 15 Orphanage choir appearances netted £797/12/1.
 This opened for boys in 1867 and for girls in 1879.

 The orphanage continued in London until they were bombed in the Second World War.
 The orphanage changed its name to Spurgeon's Child Care in 1937, and again in 2005 to Spurgeons.